NormXU/Consistent-DynamicNTKRoPE/README.md

 If you are using the DynamicNTKRope implemented by [Huggingface](https://github.com/huggingface/transformers/blob/b257c46a075419c09e5ce5c5aa39bc346ecdb9a5/src/transformers/models/llama/modeling_llama.py#L147) to compute perplexity, the sequence length remains fixed, and no key cache is required.
 As a result, there are no rotation base inconsistencies.

-However, when LLM generates tokens beyond its maximum trained length for perplexity computation, the sequence length increases and each key pushed into the key-value cache during decoding uses a different rotation base.
+However, when LLM generates tokens beyond its maximum trained length for inference, the sequence length increases since each key continually pushed into the key-value cache during decoding.
 Consequently, we have such a rotation inconsistency problem.

 The current DynamicNTKRope is implemented as